hershd23/query_optimization/cpp_src/README.md

 This will read the data from the schema and the datafiles and will initialize the tables for you as well as column level histograms for selectivity estimation

+Head down to the [Query Example](https://github.com/hershd23/query_optimization/tree/main/cpp_src#query-example) section to check for a sample query to test the application

 ## Components